ke-martins/bispectral-analysis/README.md

 # Bispectral-Analysis
-A MATLAB library designed for spectral and bispectral analyses of surface elevation timeseries
+A MATLAB library designed for spectral and bispectral analyses of surface elevation timeseries.

 Author: Kévin Martins